“The wider the range of possibilities we offer children, the more intense will be their motivations and the richer their experiences.”

 - How does the living room, kitchen, outdoor space, help or hinder my child’s learning?

 - Is my home set up in a way that my child can be independent?
 Or does it create a need for my child to constantly come to me for help?

 - Are there unsafe obstacles in my house that drive me crazy as I constantly hear myself say, “Be Careful!”

-- Does my home provide access to a variety of materials for open-ended play?
+- Do I provide access to a variety of materials for my child to use?

 - Find eclectic bins and baskets at thrift stores to store loose parts.

 - Keep toys at eye level or below for toddlers so they can access easily.